An Excerpt from active measures: part ii

 “That’s fascinating to me,” Zamanian replied, “how the world can work that way.
 How does something so terrible happen so quickly?
 How does it all spin out of control?”

 Taghavi sighed.
 “That’s the nature of the universe, baradar.
-Things happen gradually, then all at once… Events that were once unimaginable suddenly become all too real, often before we understand the actions that made them real.
+Things happen gradually, then all at once.
+Events that were once unimaginable suddenly become all too real, often before we understand the actions that made them real.
 None of the men who instigated history’s most disastrous wars could have comprehended the final toll when they began.
-When Cassius and Brutus decided to stab Caesar, did they know it would tear Rome apart?
+When Cassius and Brutus conspired to murder Caesar, did they know it would tear Rome apart?
 When Napoleon retreated from Moscow at the outset of winter, did he expect most of his army to freeze and starve?
 When Hitler invaded Poland, did he think all of Europe would be leveled?
 Of course not.
 Would they have still done it if they had?
 That, to me, is a far more interesting question.”

 “Men are stupid.”